 The concept of environmental sustainability is not yet universally shared, since it is accompanied by various controversies and scepticisms.
 They are linked to the fact that for many, sustainability is seen as a threat to their independence and freedoms.
 Furthermore, the regulations imposed by the United Nations are considered too invasive and climate change sceptics still deny its existence.

 AN ECO-FRIENDLY WORLD

-We have evidence of what is happening every day: the death of fish in their own habitat, the gradual disappearance of crops and the death of people due to the lack of food in developing countries.
+We have evidence of what is happening every day: the death of fishes in their own habitat, the gradual disappearance of crops and the death of people due to the lack of food in developing countries.

 The land and glaciers narrow, flora and fauna change and something must be done immediately.
 Even the latest technology and products damage the environment, forcing many people to change their way of life, starting from the search for ecological products.